HanHsunShih/weblog-of-Thesis/README.md

 # weblog-of-Thesis
-This is the weblog of my thesis, where I document my iterative development and progress on a weekly basis
+This is the weblog of my thesis, where I document my iterative development and progress on a weekly basis This link is the diary recorded what did I do these few months: https://docs.google.com/presentation/d/1mELL5kxBnKEzKGhDmNT8debhnjWjbuGuoc8C6C03lt8/edit?usp=sharing

 ## July
 ### Research and thesis reading